 Our primary exposure to market risk is interest rate risk associated with our debt instruments.
 We use both fixed and variable rate debt as sources of financing.
-In 2014, we entered into a \$175.0 million Term A Credit Agreement.
-Borrowings under the Term A Credit Agreement bear interest at a rate equal to an applicable margin plus a variable rate.
-As such, our Term A Credit Agreement exposes us to market risk for changes in interest rates.
-To manage our exposure to interest rate volatility associated with borrowings under our Term A Credit Agreement, we entered into interest rate cap agreements in the first quarter of 2015.
+In 2014, we entered into a \$205.0 million Credit Agreement, consisting of a \$175.0 million term loan and a \$30.0 million revolving loan facility, which was subsequently amended in 2017.
+Borrowings under the Credit Agreement bear interest at a rate equal to an applicable margin plus a variable rate.
+As such, the Credit Agreement exposes us to market risk for changes in interest rates.
+To manage our exposure to interest rate volatility associated with borrowings under our Credit Agreement, we entered into interest rate cap agreements in the first quarter of 2015, which expired in 2017.
 We have not, and do not plan to, enter into any derivative financial instruments for trading or speculative purposes.

-As of December 31, 2016, we had \$158.2 million of total debt and capital lease obligations, of which approximately 23% was at a fixed rate, with the remainder at variable rates.
-Given our outstanding indebtedness at December 31, 2016, the effect of a 100 basis point increase in LIBOR on our interest expense would be approximately \$0.9 million annually.
+As of December 31, 2017, we had \$145.2 million of total debt and capital lease obligations, of which approximately 31% was at a fixed rate, with the remainder at variable rates.
+Given our outstanding indebtedness at December 31, 2017, the effect of a 100 basis point increase in LIBOR on our interest expense would be approximately \$1.0 million annually.